If you’d rather watch a video than read.

 However, there are many secondary timings.
 When you have several RAM modules installed, all their timings must be exact same.
 That’s why it’s highly recommend to buy RAM modules only in kits, which are guaranteed to have all timings to be exact same.

 There is no such guarantee if you buy several same kits from the same manufacturer.
-That said, you can “make” them compatible if you’re willing to fiddle with secondary RAM timings in BIOS.
+That said, you can “make” them compatible if you’re willing to fiddle with secondary RAM timings in BIOS, though not every motherboard provides access to all timings.
 You may have to first install kits separately from each other to find out which of their timings are different.

 The important thing to understand is that timings’ effect on performance is directly tied to frequency.
 RAM with super short timings and low frequency can potentially yield better performance than RAM with higher frequency, but longer timings.
 And vice versa.